isonoi/streetvoronoi/README.md

 Next, we’ll use travel times to find the nearest pub.
 To minimise the number of requests, the strategy will be as follows:

-1. Identify hex cells that touch the boundary between two
+1. Identify hex cells that touch the boundary between two or more territories

 ![](README_files/figure-commonmark/unnamed-chunk-7-1.png)